deltorobarba/sciences/README.md

 <img src="https://raw.githubusercontent.com/deltorobarba/repo/master/quantum_000.jpg" alt="sciences">

+*Technical work at the boundary of what is computable, the intersection of classical supercomputing (HPC) and quantum computation.
+It includes quantum-inspired and full quantum code examples from chemistry, physics and finance.*

 ## Quantum Computing 💎

 * [Variational Quantum Eigensolver of H₂ with UCCSD](https://github.com/deltorobarba/sciences/blob/master/vqe_uccsd.ipynb) Quantum computing for quantum chemistry with NVIDIA cuda-q